TritonDataCenter/triton-kubernetes/docs/guide/introduction.md

 ```
 $ triton-kubernetes --help
 This is a multi-cloud Kubernetes solution.
 Triton Kubernetes has a global
-cluster manager which will run on Triton and manages Kubernetes environments.
-This
+cluster manager which can manage multiple clusters across regions/data-centers and/or clouds.
-cluster manager will manage environments running on any region of any supported cloud.
+Cluster manager can run anywhere (Triton/AWS/Azure/GCP/Baremetal) and manage Kubernetes environments running on any region of any supported cloud.
 For an example set up, look at the How-To section.

 Usage: